-Once again, we commend you for supporting this legislation, which is desperately needed to validate adult survivors of CSA and protect Oregon's children from preventable sexual abuse.
-Extending the civil SOL for claims related to child sex trafficking and criminalizing sexual assault by fraudulent representation are positive steps, but the SOLs for both must be further extended or eliminated to properly protect Oregon's children and families.
+Once again, we commend you for supporting this legislation, which is desperately needed to validate adult survivors of CSA and protect Missouri children from preventable sexual abuse.
+Extending the civil SOL is a positive step for Missouri's children and families.
 For more information about SOL reform, visit childusa.org/sol/ or email info@childusa.org.
 Please do not hesitate to contact us if you have questions regarding SOL reform or if we can be of assistance in any way on other child protection issues.